nForce6791/python-ransomware/README.md

 Well, it's ransomware. it encrypts all your files.

 It does take some time to encrypt, so sorry.
 Takes around 60+ Seconds depending on the amount of files.
-Can take up to 5-10 minutes even.
+Can take up to 5-10 minutes even, depending on how many files, again.
+It is slow, because, well, Python isn't the fastest.
+There's a bit of threading, but it doesn't speed it up much.

 Decryption is free, of course.
 You wait for it to stop encrypting, once it pops up the .txt file, you can choose whether you want to decrypt or not.